emdecaiman/chaos-type/README.md

 Chaos Type no longer relies on the RandomWord Dictionary API, which results in           faster performance and smoother gameplay.

 - Improved UI/UX:
-The user interface has been redesigned, offering a more visually appealing and user friendly-experience.
+The user interface has been redesigned using Tailwind CSS and DaisyUI, offering a more visually appealing and user friendly-experience.